 Since the mid 1990s WLFN has been an economic opportunity driver in the Central Cariboo, the main enterprises owned and operated by WLFN include UNITY Cannabis, Sugar Cane Cannabis, Sugar Cane Petroleum Products, Sugar Cane Archeology, Chief Will-yum Campsite, Coyote Rock Real Estate Development, Coyote Rock Golf Course, and Borland Creek Logging.
 These enterprises do not only serve WLFN’s on and off-reserve members but the general public and tourists passing through our community.

 In January of 2021, Williams Lake First Nation (WLFN), in partnership with Three Corners Health Services Society (TCHSS), took over oversight of the WLFN’s Health Station.
-WLFN sees hiring a new Director of Health and Wellness and taking on this added responsibility as a part of its transition toward Self-governance while promoting a more healthy and prosperous Community.
-The new Director will oversee day to day operations while engaging with community partners, and Three Corners Health Society.
-Three Corners will continue to support WLFN with the Nurse Practitioner Programming, Nursing and Homecare services, as well as the visiting Physiotherapist (Tyler Judd), and Clinician (Bill McGinnis).
-The New Director Jordan is excited to be joining WLFN and looking forward to continuing to work with all partners, staff and TCHSS in collective endeavors.
-Recently, WLFN has taken steps to ensure that the revitalization of its Language and Culture is at the forefront of its day-to-day activities.
+WLFN sees hiring a new Director of Health and Wellness and taking on this added responsibility as a part of its transition toward self-governance while promoting a more healthy and prosperous community.
+The director oversees day to day operations while engaging with community partners and Three Corners Health Society.
+Three Corners will continue to support WLFN with nurse practitioner programming, nursing and homecare services, as well as the visiting physiotherapist (Tyler Judd), and clinician (Bill McGinnis).
+Recently, WLFN has taken steps to ensure that the revitalization of its language and culture is at the forefront of its day-to-day activities.
 The Little Chiefs Primary School has a robust language and culture program to teach our children the language and culture.
-A language and Culture Committee has been established to focus on an adult language emersion program to focus on adult learning.
+A language and culture committee has been established to focus on an adult language emersion program to focus on adult learning.
 Cultural camps have been used as cultural learning tools in the past and more are being planned for learning purposes in the future.

 We are Culturally Centered, Future Focused.